7 October 2018 by Lim Lee Sah –

 On 28_29 September, approximately 600 delegates from 9 countries and 300 companies gathered at the Alpha Workplace Conference 2018 (AWC18) in Sidang Injil Borneo Kuala Lumpur (SIBKL).

 After worship, Wini Heron, the national director of Alpha Malaysia, gave an opening address.
-She reminded the participants that they spent an average of forty hours a week in the workplace.
+She reminded the participants that they spent an average of bounce house with slide forty hours a week in the workplace.
 Alpha course is a tool for Christians who feel the great urgency to share the gospel with their colleagues.

 In the first plenary “Why Evangelism is the Key to Revitalisation of the Church & Transformation of Society”, Rev Miles Toulmin, the vicar of Holy Trinity Bukit Bintang (HTBB) and also the executive director of Alpha Asia Pacific stressed that transformation of society begins when Christians do not just implement the principles of Jesus, but bring the person of Jesus to the workplace.